Skip to content

 Using Prisma on Cloudflare Workers

-There are two ways to use Prisma with Cloudflare Workers, we will be using Prisma Accelerate, but you can also use the Prisma Driver Adapter.
+There are two ways to use Prisma with Cloudflare Workers: using Prisma Accelerate or using the Driver Adapter.

 Install Prisma